Space-Axolotl/Event-Horizon/content/2. Game mechanics/Ship Roles.md

 **_Efficient Directive_:** Whenever you take the Direct action and you do not already posses the efficient directive number (EDN), you roll a d20 and the number rolled becomes your EDN.
 If you are taking the direct action and already have the EDN you may choose spend your bonus action to re-roll it.

-when an ally makes an ability check or attack roll affected by your Direct action and you have an efficient directive number (EDN), you can replace the result of the d20 roll with the value of the EDN.
+When an ally makes an ability check or attack roll affected by your Direct action and you have an efficient directive number (EDN), as a reaction you can replace the result of the d20 roll with the value of the EDN.
 After you use this feature, you loose your current EDN.

 You can use this feature before or after making the roll, but before any effects of the roll are determined.
 You can only have one efficient directive roll at a time, and you lose any unused uplifting directive rolls when you complete a short or long rest.